uscensusbureau/SABLE/README.md

 ## Description of Contents

 This repository contains Python programs, lists of stop words, and example input and output.
-PDFs that are to be converted to TXT format and used as input into building classification models should be manually classified as "positive" (contains useful data) or "negative" and placed accordingly in the ```/project/pos_pdf/``` and ```/project/neg_pdf/``` folders.
-The extracted text is output to the ```/project/pos_txt/``` and ```/project/neg_txt/``` folders.

 ### Python Programs

-The following table briefly describes the four Python programs in this repository.
-Additional information can be found in the comments in the Python programs.
+The following table describes the purpose of each of the four Python programs in this repository.
+Additional information can be found in the comments in the programs.
+A fifth program, ```pdf2txt.py```, comes with the PDFMiner3K Python module.

 | Program              | Purpose                                                         |
 | -------------------- | --------------------------------------------------------------- |